Environmental Health Administration

 - Food and Drug Branch

 The Food and Drug Branch ensures that food, drugs, cosmetics, medical devices and related consumer products are safe, effective (in the case of drugs and medical devices), and properly labeled; and that poisonous household substances are packaged in child resistant containers when required by rule.
-The branch also provides education and consultation for food handlers.

 - Indoor and Radiological Health Branch